How to save for retirement

 Lee describes a couple who determines that they need to do some belt-tightening.
 If each contributes $10,000 a year to a 401(k) plan, they’ll have about $90,000 each after seven years, assuming the money grows by 7 percent a year, or a total of $180,000 between them.

 But that’s a big assumption.
 Your portfolio would probably have to be allocated heavily toward stocks and have risen when you need them to.
-Historically, stocks (as represented by the Standard & Poor’s 500 index) have earned about 10 percent a year, while bonds (represented by the Vanguard Total Bond Market Index Fund) have clipped along at 3.6 percent over the last decade.
+Historically, stocks (as represented by the Standard & Poor’s 500 index) have earned about 10 percent a year, while bonds (represented by the Vanguard Total Bond Market Index Fund) have clipped along at about 3 percent over the last decade.
 If you’re unwilling to invest in stocks, you may well wind up short of your goals.

 “This is not the time when you go to cash,” Rinaldi says.
 “You may stay 50-50 in stocks and bonds.
 But you’re going to need growth in your portfolio.”

 How much is enough?
 That depends on your lifestyle and expenses, potential medical bills and the kind of support you’ll have from, say, a pension plan and Social Security.
 But as you review your savings goals, be careful not to set the bar too low, thinking you’ll spend less in retirement.

 “People typically don’t downsize,” says Harold Evensky, certified financial planner professional and founder of Evensky & Katz/Foldes Financial in Coral Gables, Florida.
 “It’s not uncommon for them to spend more in retirement than less.”

 Fill out a comprehensive retirement expenses worksheet to get a sense of where your money is going when a paycheck is no longer coming in.